jmarellano93/KPDM_Group2_Project/Implementation for Streamlit-Based Risk Assessment Interface.md

 If the input values were somehow outside the expected domain (for example, an unknown project type string), the query could return no results (an empty list).

-3.	**Handling Query Results**: The code checks if results is empty: o	If no result was returned, the function returns ("unknown", []).
+3.	**Handling Query Results**: The code checks if results is empty:

+    •	If no result was returned, the function returns ("unknown", []).
 This is a safety fallback indicating that the risk could not be assessed (perhaps due to an input issue).
-In normal operation with correct inputs, this path shouldn't occur because the UI restricts inputs to known values. o	If a result is present, the code takes the first (and only) solution dictionary: result = results[0].
+In normal operation with correct inputs, this path shouldn't occur because the UI restricts inputs to known values.
+    •	If a result is present, the code takes the first (and only) solution dictionary: result = results[0].
 It then extracts Risk = result["Risk"] and Suggestions = result["Suggestions"].
-These correspond to the Prolog output:
-           	Risk will be a Prolog atom 'low', 'medium', or 'high' which PySWIP converts into a Python string.
-           	Suggestions will be a Prolog list of text (strings).
+These correspond to the Prolog output: o	Risk will be a Prolog atom 'low', 'medium', or 'high' which PySWIP converts into a Python string. o	Suggestions will be a Prolog list of text (strings).
 PySWIP converts this into a Python list.
 If the list was empty in Prolog, it becomes an empty Python list [].
-If it contained strings, those appear as Python strings in the list. o	The function returns a tuple (Risk, Suggestions) back to the caller (app.py).
+If it contained strings, those appear as Python strings in the list.
+    •	The function returns a tuple (Risk, Suggestions) back to the caller (app.py).
 For example, it might return ("high", ["Reassign critical tasks to senior staff.", "Extend project timeline to avoid overtime.", "Simplify scope to reduce risk."]).

 This Python function abstracts away the Prolog interaction, so the Streamlit app doesn’t need to deal with query syntax or Prolog internals.
 It simply supplies Python values and gets Python-friendly results.
 Because the Prolog engine was loaded at module import time, subsequent calls to assess_risk are fast – they re-use the already consulted knowledge base.
 This design ensures that the Prolog consulting (which can be relatively slow if done repeatedly) happens only once.